franklinqin0/blog/docs/views/about.md

 I was a technology analyst working at GS in Hong Kong from July 2018 to August 2019.

-Now I am a voluntary teacher in Guizhou, China.
+I was a voluntary teacher in CJ, Guizhou, China from September 2019 to December 2019.

-This is an anecdote about starting this site: [Youth](youth)
+[This](youth) is an anecdote about starting this site and [this](about_this_blog) is about the blog.

-I don't like to broadcast myself across the world, while I welcome those who come across my site and interested in my life to know more about me and my thoughts.

-I will keep writing blogs because of my adamant love for [Markdown](https://daringfireball.net/projects/markdown/syntax).
-It's simple and down-to-earth, just like me.
-And I'M LOVIN IT~~~
+I will keep writing blogs because of my adamant love for [Markdown](https://daringfireball.net/projects/markdown/syntax), b/c it's simple and down-to-earth, just like me.